rohanmaharjan247/button-challenge-devui/README.md

 - User story: I can have different colors
 - User story: When I hover or focus, I can see visual indicators
 - User story: I can still access all button attributes

+### Input Challenge

+- User story: I can see error state
+- User story: I can choose to disable input
+- User story: I can choose to have helper text
+- User story: I can choose to have an icon on the left or right (Use Google Icon and at least 5 variants)
+- User story: I can have different input sizes
+- User story: I can have different colors
+- User story: I can choose to have input take the width of the parent
+- User story: I can have multiline input like a textarea
+- User story: When I hover or focus, I can see visual indicators
+- User story: I can still access all input attributes

 ## How To Use